rebeccavogt/telos/contracts/token.registry/README.md

 ### Teclos Example Commands

-*Replace positionals such as contract-name, account-name, and your-auth with the appropriate identifiers for your environment*
+*Replace positionals such as contract-name, account-name, and your-auth with the appropriate identifiers for your environment.*

 * `teclos get table contract-name account-name balances`